9mbs/reddit-slackbot/readme.md

 Browse through the most popular safe-for-work subreddits directly from <s>any</s> the <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">Ghst Solutions Slack Workspace</a>.
 This application is licensed under MIT.
 All 3rd party data is sourced directly from Reddit.

+> This application was built to experiment with Slacks Bolt library.
+It is simply a fun proof of concept.

 <p align="center">
   <img src="./public/demo.gif" />
 </p>

-Preview live <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">@ Ghst Solutions Slack Workspace</a>
+Preview live @ <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">Ghst Solutions Slack Workspace</a>

 ## Slash Commands
 Command Name | Optional parameters | Description
 ---          |  ---                | ---
 /reddit      | r/any-subreddit     | The quickest way to browse is via the `/reddit` command.
 If no parameters are passed, the bot will display the reddit home page.
 If a valid parameter is passed, the bot will attempt to fetch or throw `"Whoops.
 Something went wrong"`.

-## Start here :wave:

-This application was built to experiment with Slacks Bolt library.
-It is simply a fun proof of concept. 🎆

 ## Local Setup